lacegiovanni17/fintech-wallet/README.md

 # FINTECH WALLET
 # Digital wallet application
-This 💰 Fintech Wallet Application is a secure digital wallet that allows users to 🔐 register, 🔑 log in, 💳 add funds via mock payment gateways (Stripe/PayPal), 💸 transfer money, and 📜 view transaction history.
+This 💰 Fintech Wallet Application is a secure digital wallet that allows users to 🔐 register, 🔑 log in, 💳 add funds via mock payment gateways (Stripe), 💸 transfer money, and 📜 view transaction history.
 Built with 🖥️ Node.js, 🚀 Express.js, and 🗄️ MongoDB, it ensures scalability and efficiency.
 Additional features include 🔔 real-time notifications with WebSockets and 💱 currency conversion via API for seamless financial transactions.